-The Bureau of Meteorology has issued its tropical cyclone seasonal outlook today, reminding Territory residents to prepare now for the coming cyclone season.
+The Bureau of Meteorology has released its seasonal outlook for the 2014/15 wet season, reminding northern Territory residents to prepare now for the coming cyclone season.

-"The Bureau and NT Emergency Services are preparing for whatever the coming season can throw at us...it's a natural part of our business.
-Now is the time for Territorians to make sure they’re ready too,” he said.
+"The Bureau and Northern Territory Emergency Services are preparing for whatever the coming season may throw at us.
+It's an important part of our work, and we plan for it every year," he said.

 "A Household Emergency Plan is a great place to start.
 Discuss with your family and friends what you will do in an emergency or disaster.
-Where will you shelter?
-Is your home safe?
-Is your yard clear of loose material that could become a dangerous projectile during extreme winds?” asks Mr Homden.
+Identify where you will shelter safely.
+Make sure your home is safe and clear your yard of loose material that could become a dangerous projectile during extreme winds.

 The tropical cyclone season runs from 1 November to 30 April.

 - Tropical cyclone warnings and information

 - Updates on the El Niño Southern Oscillation